 Citi Double Cash

 If you’re interested in earning cash back, the Citi® Double Cash Card will definitely tempt you.
 Cardholders earn up to 2% back on purchases (1% when they buy, plus another 1% when they pay).
 There is no limit to how much cash back can be earned.
+For a limited time, earn $200 cash back after spending $1,500 on purchases in the first 6 months of account opening.

-Unfortunately, there is no current offer available as a signup bonus.
 However, this card has no annual fee to worry about.

 Related: The Best Cash Back Credit Cards